-To overcome this issue, we decompose a long-term motion into a time sequence of motion primitives, model each individual primitive, and compose them to obtain a long-term motion.
+To overcome this issue, we decompose a long-term motion into a time sequence of motion primitives, model each primitive, and compose them to obtain a long-term motion.
 Our insight comes from psychological studies.
 Human reaction time to visual stimuli is about 0.25 seconds~\cite{rt1, teichner1954recent}.
-Namely, humans cannot control their body motion immediately after seeing a signal, but have to wait for ~0.25 seconds to give a response, due to body inertia.
+Namely, humans cannot control their body motion immediately after seeing a signal but have to wait for ~0.25 seconds to give a response due to body inertia.
 Therefore, we let a motion primitive span 0.25 seconds.
-In this case, it mainly contains unconscious body dynamics, which is shorter, more deterministic, and easier to model.
-To this end, we exploit the body surface markers to represent the body in motion~\cite{zhang2021we}, and use conditional variational autoencoder (CVAE)~\cite{kingma2013auto,sohn2015learning} to model body dynamics.
-To recover the 3D body from markers efficiently, we design a body regressor with recursions.
-By blending the marker predictor and body regressor, our model is able to synthesize realistic long-term human motion, which are perceptually similar to high-quality mocap sequences, e.g. from AMASS~\cite{AMASS:ICCV:2019}.
-Of note, our marker-based motion primitive is generalizable to various body shapes, which initiates populating 3D scene with a massive amount of virtual humans of different identities.
+In this case, it mainly contains unconscious body dynamics, which are shorter, more deterministic, and easier to model.
+Specifically, we exploit the body surface markers to represent the body in motion~\cite{zhang2021we} and use conditional variational autoencoder (CVAE)~\cite{kingma2013auto,sohn2015learning} to model body dynamics.
+To efficiently recover the 3D body from markers, we design a body regressor with recursions.
+By blending the marker predictor and body regressor, our model can synthesize realistic long-term motion, which is perceptually similar to high-quality mocap sequences, e.g.~from AMASS~\cite{AMASS:ICCV:2019}.
+Of note, our marker-based motion primitive is generalizable to various body shapes, which initiates populating the 3D scene with a massive amount of virtual humans of different identities.